-There are multiple factors which affect the success of the project delivery on time and on budget, such as correct communication with the client and the team at all stages of the project life cycle and, as a result, agreements and their observance; the availability of sufficient information at the input of the project, as well as clearly set goals in front of the team; a competent assessment of the project and determination of deadlines for implementation, the qualifications of the direct performers as well as the project manager.
+There are multiple factors that affect the success of the project delivery on time and on budget.
+First comes proper communication with the client and the team at all stages of the project life cycle and, as a result, agreements and their observance.
+The second is the availability of sufficient information at the input of the project as well as clearly set team goals.
+The others include a competent assessment of the project, determination of deadlines for implementation, and the qualifications of the direct performers like the Project Manager.

-Project managers have different levels of experience and knowledge, have a different background and a different approach to project management and achieving a single goal - successful delivery on time, on budget, so that the client is satisfied and can work in it.
-Unfortunately, when a new project enters a company, it happens that the choice of a project manager is not always given due attention and the project is distributed to the one who at the moment is relatively less busy than his colleagues.
+Project Managers have different levels of experience and knowledge, different backgrounds, and different approaches to achieving a single goal — a successful delivery on time and on a budget for the client's satisfaction.
+Unfortunately, when a new project enters a company, it happens that the choice of a Project Manager is not always given due attention, and the project can be distributed to the one who is relatively less busy at the moment than his colleagues.

-Meanwhile, the choice of the manager of each specific project is practically the choice of the captain of the ship, who must assemble and lead the team to the goal.
-Sometimes it happens that the strength of the selected manager is overestimated in relation to the incoming project and its scale, complexity or specificity, which may turn into a slippery slope towards a project failure.
-An inexperienced manager can make mistakes, which, depending on the scale and complexity of the project, can have significant aftermath - both financial and reputational.
+Meanwhile, the choice of the manager of each specific project is practically the choice of the ship's captain who should assemble and lead the team to the goal.
+Sometimes it happens that the strength of the selected manager is overestimated in relation to the incoming project and its scale, complexity, or specifics, which may turn into a slippery slope towards a project failure.
+An inexperienced manager can make mistakes, which, depending on the scale and complexity of the project, can have significant aftermath — both financial and reputational.

-I used to work in two different companies where I looked for clients and projects on my own; where customers and projects were sought and found by colleagues from the sales department.
-In the first case, everything is clear - you, as a project manager, independently collect all the necessary information about the project: you identify the client’s need, highlight the purpose of the project, disassemble and articulate (if necessary, put down) the requirements for the project and the criteria for successful acceptance and transfer, organize the assessment process terms and complexity of the project and discuss all the information with the client, thereby establishing contact with him/her personally from the very beginning.
-Let us consider a situation where the company is a little more numerous, you do not need to go all this way on your own and the project is transferred to you by one of the sales managers.
-They have already communicated with the client for some time, probably managed to establish contact with him/her, carried out some preliminary work (such as transferring the project specification for evaluation, a request to form a team for the project) and then it was high time to attract a project manager, so that you begin to fulfill the responsibility which is inherent in your role in the project, which is to manage.
-The biggest mistake that a project manager can make at this stage is to agree to lead the project without knowing all the details that have been discussed before, however, perhaps not recorded anywhere in writing.
-Small but important nuances can slip away in the process of transferring information, and this in its turn can negatively affect the result of the work of the entire team and jeopardize customer satisfaction.
+I used to work in two different companies where I looked for clients and projects on my own and customers and projects were sought and found by colleagues from the sales department.
+In the first case, everything is clear: you, as a project manager, independently collect all the necessary information about the project.
+You identify the client's need, highlight the purpose of the project, disassemble and articulate (if necessary, put down) the requirements for successful acceptance and transfer, organize the assessment process terms and complexity of the project, and discuss all the information with the client.
+But let us consider a situation where the company is a little more numerous, and you do not need to go all this way on your own as the project is transferred to you by one of the sales managers.
+They have already communicated with the client for some time, probably managed to establish contact with him/her, carried out some preliminary work (such as transferring the project specification for evaluation, and a request to form a team for the project), and then it was high time to attract a project manager.
+Thus, it's when you begin to fulfill the responsibility that is inherent in your role in the project, which is to manage.
+The biggest mistake that a Project Manager can make at this stage is to agree to lead the project without knowing all the details that have been discussed before, however, perhaps not recorded anywhere in writing.
+Small but important nuances can slip away in the process of transferring information, and this can negatively affect the result of the work of the entire team and jeopardize customer satisfaction.

 How to avoid it?
-Accept the project in the presence of all participants who have already familiarized themselves with the provided materials, who may have already given an assessment of the project, with which you can simultaneously discuss and synchronize the information available at the input, with which the project manager will subsequently have to work in more detail.
+Accept the project in the presence of all participants who have already familiarized themselves with the provided materials, who may have already given an assessment of the project, or with whom you can simultaneously discuss and synchronize the information available at the input.
 Ask for the transfer of knowledge to be documented.

-It could be a google-doc or a Confluence page - it does not matter.
-You only need to have a chance to return to the completed document and rely on it in the process of further work with the client and the team, and not seek answers to questions, verbally tugging at the sales manager, who, after transferring the project to you, immediately proceeds to search for the next one and is unlikely to keep in mind all the nuances.
+It could be a Google Docx or a Confluence page — it does not matter.
+You only need to have a chance to return to the completed document and rely on it in the process of further work with the client and the team, and not seek answers to questions, verbally tugging at the sales manager who, after transferring the project to you, immediately proceeds to search for the next one and is unlikely to keep in mind all the nuances.

 2. Miscalculation of scheduling terms depending on the number of free performers in a sufficient number

 Imagine an ideal world in which, as soon as a new project enters, the necessary performers in full force are absolutely not involved anywhere else, they just cool their heels before the immersion in the project headlong without any restrictions.
 Have you got the image in your head?
-Forget it.
+Forget it!
 Because it never happens in real time.
-The sore point of many companies is the concept of “There are projects, but no resources, there are resources, but no worthy projects”.
+The sore point of many companies is the principle “there are projects, but no resources; there are resources, but no worthy projects.”
 And it is always like this.
-You simply need to be able to juggle with this and to work with this.
+You simply need to work with this.

-This must be taken into account when planning the timing of the project, as well as when planning the load of one or another performer.
-An experienced project manager will never take exactly 3 business days for a task that the team has estimated in 24 hours.
+When planning the timing of the project, we also plan the workload of one or another performer.
+An experienced Project Manager will never take exactly 3 business days for a task that the team has estimated in 24 hours.
 Since before the delivery of this task to the client, more time will surely pass by, given the considerable number of factors affecting the deadline.
 This is both the employment of this performer on a parallel project and the presence of the team of meetings that were not included in the assessment of the task, and the risks associated with the possibility of making an error during implementation and the need to correct what was done.
 And here the most difficult thing is to explain to the client later that the task estimated in 24 hours will not be ready tomorrow at the same time of day (in exactly 24 hours).